Psaliba05/RasPi-3x4-Keypad-Battleship-game/README.md

 ## Game message exchange protocol:
 After both players connect, the server will start to display each players play coordinate followed by the result of the shot (either hit a ship or missed a ship)\
 \
-Example of what the code would look like is:\
+Example of a game message after a play:\
 \
 Your turn.
 Enter shot coordinates.(# to enter shot, * to delete)\
 Enter X coordinate (0-9): 4\